ArcadeHustle/WatermelonPapriumDump/README.md

 https://twitter.com/The_Hpman/status/1383191393393389570<br>
 https://twitter.com/The_Hpman/status/1383191380743356416<br>

-[BreakIC](http://www.break-ic.com) aka Mikatech will dump the STM32 for a fee of $6500 USD, claiming that "The tools needed to read it costs USD2million".
-Mikatech claims to be "World first mcu cloning company", we have reliably used them in the past for less costly extractions.
-Worst case scenario, we could pay to have the chip dumped via this method.<br>
+Commerical RE company [BreakIC](http://www.break-ic.com) aka Mikatech will dump the STM32 for a fee of $6500 USD, claiming that "The tools needed to read it costs USD2million".
+We have reliably used Mikatech in the past for less costly extractions, we originally found them because their marketing claims that they are "World first mcu cloning company".
+Worst case scenario, we could in theory pay to have the Paprium STM32 chip dumped via their expensive machine.<br>

 <img src="https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/breakIC.jpg">

-Practicing on [STM32F4 dev boards](https://www.st.com/en/evaluation-tools/nucleo-f446re.html) using a standard ChipWhisperer setup should set the stage for dumping the Paprium STM32F4 using standard community accessible tools. <br>
+Alternatively practicing on [STM32F4 dev boards](https://www.st.com/en/evaluation-tools/nucleo-f446re.html) using a standard ChipWhisperer setup should set the stage for dumping the Paprium STM32F4 using standard community accessible tools. <br>

-Similarly starting with the standard [STM43F4 "UFO" target board](https://store.newae.com/stm32f4-target-for-cw308-arm-cortex-m4-1mb-flash-192kb-sram) is a great way to practice before moving on to attack the Paprium cart.<br>
+Similarly starting with the standard [STM43F4 "UFO" target board](https://store.newae.com/stm32f4-target-for-cw308-arm-cortex-m4-1mb-flash-192kb-sram) is a great way to practice before moving on attempting to attack the Paprium cart.<br>

 ### MirrorBit Flash
 Spansion GL064N Series Flash (BGA48)<br>